-The purpose of this plan is to provide guidance to district staff during the 2020 COVID-19 pandemic in order to meet the district's obligation to provide high-quality, equitable education, and nutrition, health and social emotional supports during the 2020-21 school year.
+The purpose of this plan is to provide guidance to district staff in order to meet the district's obligation to provide high-quality, equitable education, and nutrition, health and social emotional supports during the 2023-24 school year.

 It establishes the health and safety protocols and applies whenever staff, students or others are in schools or other district facilities.
-The district's educational programming for 2020-21 is anticipated to consist of a combination of online distance learning and on-site face-to-face instruction as public health conditions permit.
+The district's educational programming for 2023-24 on-site face-to-face instruction as public health conditions permit.

-This plan addresses current and anticipated future operations for the 2020-21 school year in Lowell School District facilities and is required by ODE Guidelines, Ready Schools, Safe Learners Guidance for School Year 2020-21.
-It supplements the district's communicable diseases procedures in JHCC-AR and GBEB-AR by providing guidance specific to the COVID-19 pandemic.
+This plan addresses current and anticipated future operations for the 2023-24 school year in Lowell School District facilities.
+It supplements the district's communicable diseases procedures in JHCC-AR and GBEB-AR.